KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession7/docs/ws1-dom/2elementvalue.md

 1. Enter text in the name form field and click on the order button.
 You should see your text write to the DevTools console.
 Leave DevTools open.

 1. In Atom, place your cursor at the top of the _my-script.js_ file and press `Enter` twice.
 Place your cursor back on the first line of the file and create a constant variable named `submitOrder`.
-This will be your new functions name.
+This will be your new function's name.
    ```javascript
 const submitOrder
    ```

 1. Next to the `submitOrder` variable, add an `=` sign to set your variable to some content.
 Type the `function` keyword to start your function definition.

-1. Add the open and close parens for the area where you enter the input parameters for the function and add a single parameter called `name` as input to this function.
+1. Add the open and close parenthesis for the area where you enter the input parameters for the function and add a single parameter called `name` as input to this function.

 1. Wrap up the function structure by adding the open and close curly braces `{}` and a semi-colon to end the line of code.
 Your function should look like this:
   ```javascript